 Property damage liability coverage in Colorado

 Every driver in Colorado has to carry insurance in case they damage someone else’s property.
 You can make a claim against property damage coverage for your busted fender and your smashed phone.

-If the insurance company declares your vehicle a total loss, meaning that it will cost more to fix than to replace or that repairs will not make it safe to drive, you may have to buy a new vehicle with what insurance pays you.
+If the insurance company declares your vehicle a total loss, you may have to buy a new vehicle with what insurance pays you.
 If the other driver has the least coverage legally permissible, you could have just $15,000 worth of property damage coverage.

 The biggest expenses from crashes often relate to the injuries that people have.
-Motor vehicle collisions can cause brain injuries, damage spinal cords and break bones.
+Car accidents can cause brain injuries, damage a spinal cord and break bones.
 People hurt in car crashes may require extensive emergency medical care and could also lose out on weeks of wages.

-Every driver in Colorado has to carry bodily injury coverage, but the state only requires $25,000 of such coverage if a crash hurts one person and $50,000 of coverage for collisions that affect two or more people.
+Every driver in Colorado has to carry bodily injury coverage.
+The the state only requires $25,000 of such coverage if a crash hurts one person and $50,000 of coverage for collisions that affect two or more people.
 The more serious your injuries are, the more likely you are to have costs beyond what insurance will cover.

-If you have extra coverage on your own policy, you may be able to make a claim against underinsured or uninsured motorist protection.
+If you have extra coverage on your own policy, you may be able to make a claim against underinsured/uninsured motorist protection.
 Collision or comprehensive coverage might also help you.
-If there truly will not be enough insurance for your expenses, then you may need to take the driver at fault for the crash to court.
+If there truly will not be enough insurance for your expenses, then you may need to take the driver at fault to court.